tannerfronk/tannerfronk.github.io/_posts/2021-01-25-Advanced-Git.md

 ### Git Revert

-Git Revert can be used to go back to a previous commit.
-For example, if your latest commit is C and want to go back to commit A, use the following:
+Git Revert can be used to dismiss a previous commit.
+For example, if your latest commit is C and want to pretend commit A didn't exist, use the following:

     git revert <commit A hash>

-This will take you back to the moment commit A was created, and you are now working as if commit B and C no longer exist.
+This will take your current work, and any commits in between such as B, and you are now working as if commit A no longer existed.

 ### Some Examples